LogtalkDotOrg/logtalk-for-vscode/README.md

 ### Commands

-Most commands, notably those that run the developer tools, **require** the code to be loaded, typically by opening the project loader file and selecting the "Load File" menu or context menu item.
-In the command palette and context menus, all commands (except the help command) have a "Logtalk:" prefix.
+Most commands, notably those that run the developer tools, **require** the code to be loaded, typically by opening the project loader file and selecting the "Load File" context menu item.
+Alternatively, you can open one of the project source files and use the "Load Directory" context menu item.
+In the command palette, type "Logtalk" to list all the available commands.

 #### Help command